HunterLab Rd, a, b Color Scale History and Application - AN-1016 Follow

 By 1931, the CIE tristimulus values X, Y, Z based on reflectance or transmission spectral data were used to quantify the human perception of color of an object.
 However X, Y, Z does not correspond well to lightness, saturation and hue typically used by humans to describe color.

 Between 1943 and 1967 Richard Hunter made his best attempts to change the CIE X, Y, Z color scale into a form that facilitated better communication while incorporating the human vision concept of opponency.
 His efforts came in three stages starting with the Rd, a, b scale developed for C/2 conditions in 1943.
-Rd is identical to Y Brightness/Lumiance which corresponds to average reflectance or transmission of the material.
-The higher the reflectance or transmission of an object, the higher the Rd value.
+Rd is identical to Y Brightness/Luminance which corresponds to average reflectance or transmittance of the material.
+The higher the reflectance or transmittance of an object, the higher the Rd value.
 The “aRd” and “bRd” values quantify redness-greenness and blueness-yellowness, but are not the same mathematical formula as the current Hunter a and b, or CIE a* and b* color values.
 The calculations are shown below in Figure 1.

 • X, Y, Z are measured CIE tristimulus values for the sample